 You can contract me to write a much shorter nonfiction book proposal.
 The proposal would include an attention-grabbing introduction, information about you as an author that is appealing for agents and publishers, and sample chapter material.
 I used to work in editorial for a commercial nonfiction publisher, so I know what makes a good proposal.
 Of course I cannot guarantee you a publishing deal, but you can shop this to agents after the proposal is written.
 Once you get a book deal, I would have the option of ghostwriting the full book through your publisher's contract.

 I write for a company called StoryTerrace, which makes it easy for people to have their memoir or biography ghostwritten at an affordable rate.
-You can choose the length (compact, complete, novella, or custom), and they will bind it up for you.
+You can choose the length (compact, complete, novella, or custom), and they will bind it for you.
 If you like this option, I can be your writer!
 And if you choose a different StoryTerrace writer, please do me a favor and mention that I referred you.
 I get a commission from them when I bring in projects.

 More About How I Work

 - I can do in-person interviews in New York City, or over video chat or phone at no cost.
 I'll travel if you're willing to pay expenses.

 - I am an independent contractor.
 When you hire me, you're entering into contract with my company, Brittany Goss, LLC.

-- I use QuickBooks to invoice clients.
+- I use 17Hats to invoice clients.
 This makes it easy to pay online using a no-fee ACH transfer!